shaiss/Transaction-Categorizor/README.md

 ## Documentation

-For further details on all aspects of the application such as file structure, additional configurations, and contribution guidelines, please refer to the `docs.md` file.
+For further details on all aspects of the application such as file structure, additional configurations, and contribution guidelines, please refer to the wiki at https://github.com/shaiss/Transaction-Categorizor/wiki/Docs.

 ## Logging